Pancho Herrera: Minor league slugger

 He had another strong season for Buffalo in 1962, making the All-Star team and leading the International League in home runs (32) and tying for the RBI title (108).
 At season's end, the Phillies used him and outfielder Ted Savage in a trade with the Pittsburgh Pirates for veteran third baseman Don Hoak.
 He played another seven years of minor league baseball, including four more seasons in the International League, before retiring in 1969, although he continued to play sporadically until 1974.
 After that he managed in both the Mexican and Florida State leagues.
 He continued to hit the long ball, especially late in his career in the Class A Mexican Southeast League, where he was a player-manager in the late 1960s.

 As a big leaguer, Herrera collected 264 hits, with 46 doubles, eight triples, 31 homers and 128 career RBIs.
 He struck out 270 times, and batted .271 lifetime.

+In 1980, Herrera managed the Colombia national baseball team in the qualifiers for the 1980 Amateur World Series; former Colombia skipper Antonio Torres (baseball) was on his coaching staff.

 He died in Miami from a heart attack at age 70 in 2005.

 Herrera was elected to the International League Hall of Fame in 2008.